Date

 Nine strategic business meetings across five countries.
 Partnerships with Momentus, SSTL, and Space Inventor.
 Momentus CEO follow-up meeting in Seoul.

 EchoSensing participated in SmallSat Symposium 2026, the world's premier small satellite business event held annually in Silicon Valley.
-Over four days, EchoSensing CEO Dr. Chul-Ho Jung held nine strategic business meetings with satellite companies, ground system developers, investors, and NewSpace enterprises from the United States, United Kingdom, Denmark, Germany, and France.
+Over four days, EchoSensing CEO Dr. Chul H. Jung held nine strategic business meetings with satellite companies, ground system developers, investors, and NewSpace enterprises from the United States, United Kingdom, Denmark, Germany, and France.

 EchoSensing engaged with three satellite bus manufacturers: Momentus (USA) discussed the Vigoride platform and orbital transfer capabilities; SSTL (UK) shared their multi-band SAR experience across X, S, and C-band; Space Inventor (Denmark) presented their vertically integrated manufacturing approach.